dohyung97022/awsGuide/README.md

   * ### Versioning
     * Once enabled, cannot be disabled.
 Can be suspended
     * Full Integration with S3 Lifecycle rules
-    * Delete request will put a delete marker on the latest version
+    * Delete request will put a [delete marker](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DeleteMarker.html) on the latest version
       * Remove the delete marker to restore deleted data
     * Previous version becomes latest if latest version is deleted
-    * Version ID can be NULL if created before Versioning on
+    * Version ID can be NULL if object created before Versioning on
     * Properties like public is not inherited between versions
   * ### Lifecycle Management
     * Automate moving storage class(Tier), or delete